-One of the contributing factors to reducing infant mortality is increasing access to women's healthcare centers, one of which operates in Arnold.
-Special Beginnings Birth & Women's Center opened in 1997, and in May celebrated its 15th anniversary with its 1,500th baby.
+One of the contributing factors to reducing infant mortality is increasing access to women's healthcare centers, one of which operates in Arnold. opened in 1997, and in May celebrated its with its .

 Special Beginnings' Director Ann Sober said the center offers a variety of classes for women, and have a lactation consultant on staff.
 Increasing access to women's health care and making them feel comfortable during a birth is vital to ensuring a healthy outcome in labor, Sober said.

 "I think that our center encourages women to come in earlier, and earlier care equates to better outcomes," she said.
 "I think this type of environment, where women can feel accepted and build upon a base of good prenatal care, can improve that outcome dramatically."